Will it be game shooting in a formal situation? (I.e. driven pheasants, grouse etc.) Or rough shooting?

 This problem can also occur if you wear contact lenses or glasses, as opticians correct your vision in both eyes, which can upset your eye dominance.
 Until this is sorted, your gun cannot be made to fit you correctly, so, here are my suggestions for solving your problem.

 Let me introduce you to my daughter, Laura.
 She wears contact lenses, which makes her vision in both eyes equal, and therefore weakens the dominance of her right eye.
 Purchasing a pair of cheap shooting glasses, then applying a small dot directly over the pupil of her left eye solves this problem by eliminating her left eye central vision when the gun is mounted, but still allowing peripheral vision to pick up the speed and distance of a target.
 The same method will of course work if you have normal eye sight which doesn’t require optical correction, just a dominant left eye.
 Please also note, the glasses sit quite high in relation to the eye, so there is no interference with your vision in either eye as most targets are rising.

 Should you need optically corrective lenses, it is very important you go to an optician who understands the requirements of “centre of correction” for shooters.
-The best man I have so far found for the job is a gentleman called Cliffe at Patrick Duff Opticians www.patrickduffopticians.co.uk at Paddock wood in the West Midlands.
+The best man I have so far found for the job is a gentleman called Cliffe at Patrick Duff Opticians www.patrickduffopticians.co.uk at Paddock wood in Kent.

 He has now made numerous sets of lenses for some of our best shooters.
 The lenses in my frames are photocromatic clear to light bronze, with full anti glare coatings and are absolutely superb.
 He is also a really nice guy and willing to take the time to help us shooters cure our problems.
 In my case, he reduced the strength of correction in my left eye, leaving my right eye fully corrected and dominant.